 Options outside of your subject

-If, having got to this stage, you're not sure that you want to use your Computer Science anymore, don't despair!
+If, having got to this stage, you're not sure that you want to use your Computer Science subject anymore, don't despair!
 You have many skills and experiences that are highly valuable to employers and you can choose from the huge range of graduate jobs on offer, from structured training with large financial services firms to analysing policy for governmental departments.
 The key is to think of the skills you have and enjoy using, and explore occupations that use them to suggest possible alternatives.
 Your numerical and problem-solving skills will be popular with many employers.
-For information on different types of jobs, explore the occupational profiles on the Prospects website.
+For information on different types of jobs, explore the job profiles on Prospects.ac.uk.

 Some key resources to help you research career options for computer scientists: